SigOiry/DISCOV-MicaSense/README.md

   primary class of microalgae forming these biofilms is Bacillariophyceae, commonly known as diatoms.

-- 2 - **Chlorophyceae** : Green algae from the genus *Ulva sp* stranded
+- 2 - <span style="color:green;">**Chlorophyceae**</span> : Green algae
-  on the sediment.
+  from the genus *Ulva sp* stranded on the sediment.
 The model has primarily been trained on *Ulva lactuca*, *Ulva armoricana*, and *Ulva intestinalis* .
 Therefore, I am uncertain how the model will behave when encountering other types of Chlorophyceae outside of the Ulvophyceae class, such as *Caulerpa sp.*).

 - 3 - **Magnoliopsida**: Marine angiosperm of the genus *Nanozostera sp.* (syn. *Zostera sp.*).
 The model has been trained exclusively on